Disco Elysium: Influences and inspirations

 The game's art, drawn mostly in a painterly style, was led by Aleksander Rostov, while the soundtrack was written and recorded by the English band Sea Power (at the time of the game's publication, known as British Sea Power).
 Members of ZA/UM were longtime fans of the band, and approached the group directly to request the use of their music in Disco Elysium.
 The band agreed to produce the soundtrack, contributing a mix of original compositions and instrumental remixes of previously released songs.
 Several tracks from Sea Power's discography were reworked for the game's soundtrack.
 "Smallest Church in Sussex", from their 2003 debut The Decline of British Sea Power, was adapted into "The Smallest Church in Saint-Saëns".
-"Up Against It" from the 2012 EP2 became "Whirling-In-Rags, 8 AM".
+"Fire Escape in the Sea" from the 2012 EP2 became "Whirling-In-Rags, 8 AM".
 "Red Rock Riviera" from the 2012 documentary soundtrack From the Sea to the Land Beyond was reworked as "Instrument of Surrender".
 Two tracks from their 2017 album Let the Dancers Inherit the Party, "Wants to Be Free" and "Praise for Whatever", were transformed respectively into "Burn, Baby, Burn" and "The Insulindian Miracle".
 "Cleaning out the Rooms" from the 2011 album Valhalla Dancehall was remixed into both "Detective Arriving on the Scene" and "ZA/UM".
 The track "Tiger King" from the 2009 Man of Aran soundtrack was also remixed but retained its original title.
 Additionally, the name of the in-game hostel-cafeteria Whirling-in-Rags is derived from a lyric in the song "Hail Holy Queen" from the 2013 album Machineries of Joy.

 The voice-acting cast includes metal musicians Mikee Goodman of SikTh and Mark Holcomb of Periphery.
-The original release also had voice-acting by Dasha Nekrasova of the cultural commentary podcast Red Scare and four of the hosts from the political satire podcast Chapo Trap House; these would later be replaced in The Final Cut.
+The original release also had voice-acting by Dasha Nekrasova of the cultural commentary podcast Red Scare and four of the hosts from the left-wing political satire podcast, Chapo Trap House; these would later be replaced in The Final Cut.